WintonCentre/wc-rum-lib/README.md

 # wc-rum-lib

-A Clojure library designed to support Winton Centre web stuff which uses the Rum React wrapper.
+A Clojure library which supports Winton Centre web components using the Rum React wrapper.

 ## Usage